Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Choose a Pool

 The first step for enabling apps on TrueNAS is to select a pool.
-In a typical homelab you'll probably only have one pool where you store all of your files.
-Go ahead and select that pool.
+In a typical home NAS you'll probably only have one pool where you store all of your files; go ahead and select that pool.
 On my NAS I've named my pool **Vault**.
 Substitute that with your pool's name.

 1. In the TrueNAS UI go to ➡️ Apps